 PVCConstruct is a cultural project without any commercial interest.
 It was born to illustrate the many ways in which Polyvinyl Chloride (PVC) can enhance our daily lives.

-Attendees are promised an intense one-day event with presentations and one-on-one discussions between stakeholders from academia, government bodies, the UN, the European Commission, retailers and all sectors of the PVC industry.
-The event is being moderated again by Paul Hohnen, an international expert on sustainable development and former strategy director of the Global Reporting Initiative (GRI).
+Attendees had an intense one-day event with presentations and one-on-one discussions between stakeholders from academia, government bodies, the UN, the European Commission, retailers and all sectors of the PVC industry.
+The event was moderated once again by Paul Hohnen, an international expert on sustainable development and former strategy director of the Global Reporting Initiative (GRI).

-The forum will show how the industry is helping combat climate change at a number of levels.
-Internally, such as through measures to improve energy and resource efficiency and externally, by showing how PVC products can contribute in reducing end users CO2 emissions.
-The forum will provide opportunities for members to share their experiences and learn new approaches to addressing the challenges of climate change.
+The forum showed how the industry is helping combat climate change at a number of levels.
+Internally, such as through measures to improve energy and resource efficiency and externally, by showing how PVC products contribute to reducing end users CO2 emissions.
+The forum provided opportunities for members to share their experiences and learn new approaches to addressing the challenges of climate change.